tanayk2610/AutoBot/Docs/REPORT.md

  This will let users to make an informed decision.
 * We have also planned to optimize the packer performance by deploying AutoBot, in production environments which supports nested virtualizations.
 We have identified that cloud providers like Amazon, has started providing instances which supports nested virtualization in a clean and neat way.
+* We have a plan to provide Autobot to the world by packing it as a Slack App, which will become more actionable and interactive using the message button and more easier to use.

 ## Project Presentation: